mobily-enterprises/jsonreststores/README.md

       managers.protocolListen( 'HTTP', { app: app } );;
 ````

-Note that since you will be mixing in `JsonRestStores` with `JsonRestStores.HTTPMixin` and `JsonRestStores.SimpleDbLayerMixin` for every single store you create, you might decide to create the mixin once for all making the code less verbose:
+Note that since you will be mixing in `JsonRestStores` with `JsonRestStores.HTTPMixin` and `JsonRestStores.SimpleDbLayerMixin` for every single store you create (more about mixins shortly), you might decide to create the mixin once for all making the code less verbose:

 ````Javascript
     var JsonRestStores = require('jsonreststores'); // The main JsonRestStores module